taolson/Admiran/doc/Compiler.md

 #### `p_error`
-When the parser `p_error` is called with a severity value and error string, it compares the error against the `psErr` held in the parser state, and replaces the `psErr` value with whichever compares `max` (the deepest via line/col number, or, if equal, the severity.
+When the parser `p_error` is called with a severity value and error string, it compares the error against the `psErr` held in the parser state, and replaces the `psErr` value with whichever compares `max` (the deepest via line/col number, or, if equal, the severity).
 This is a heuristic to pick which error to report when all parsing alternatives have failed, the theory being that the best error to report is likely to be the one that proceeded the furthest before encountering an error.

 #### `p_alt`
-The alternative parser, `p_alt` tries to run a primary parser, and, if that fails, runs the alternative parser with the original parser state ("rewinding" the tokloc stream), except it will update the `psErr` part of the state with that of the first parser.
+The alternative parser, `p_alt` tries to run the primary parser, and, if that fails, runs the alternative parser with the original parser state ("rewinding" the tokloc stream), except it will update the `psErr` part of the state with that of the first parser.

-## `p_any`
+#### `p_any`
 The parser `p_any` is the most basic token parser.
 It is the one that explicitly handles most of the fundamental parsing errors (end-of-input, error from tokenizer, and the offside-rule error.
 Most other parser combinators use it indirectly.

+#### `p_guard` and `p_satisfy`
+The parser combinator `p_guard` takes a primary parser and a predicate parser, and passes the results of running the primary parser to the predicate parser.
+If the predicate parser (the "guard" test) fails, then the `p_unexpected` parser is run, which fails and runs p_error with the message "unexpected" and the current token.
+The parser combinator `p_satisfy` takes a parser and a predicate function, and passes the result of the parser to a `p_guard` parser, which tests the result with the predicate function, and if it is false, fails, invoking the `p_unexpected` alternate of the `p_guard`.

+Most other token parsers are written to use a combination of `p_any` and `p_satisfy`, for example `p_token`, a parser which expects a particular literal token value:

+    p_token :: token -> parser token
+    p_token t = p_any $p_satisfy (_eq cmptoken t)

-`mirandaParser.m`
+## `mirandaParser.m`

 ## `exception.m`